Quickest Detection for Changes in Maximal kNN Coherence of Random Matrices: Conclusions and Future Work

 \section{Conclusions and Future Work}

-We have introduced a novel summary statistic based on correlation mining and hub discovery for performing non-parametric quickest change detection (QCD) on a sequence of large scale random matrices.
-The proposed QCD algorithm is strongly optimal in the sense of Lorden \cite{lord-amstat-1971} and Pollak \cite{poll-astat-1985} among all detection algorithms that use the proposed summary statistic.
-Future work will include extensions to local summary statistics and experiments with QCD in real applications that yield sequences of large scale random matrix measurements.
+We have introduced and analyzed a method for quickest change detection (QCD) of a step change in the maximal coherence of a sequence of random matrices, under the assumption that the rows of these matrices are elliptically distributed with row-sparse dispersion matrices before and after the change.
+In the case that columns of the random matrices are incoherent, i.e., the dispersion matrix is in fact diagonal before the change, the proposed QCD algorithm is first-order asymptotically optimal in the sense of Lorden \cite{lord-amstat-1971} and Pollak \cite{poll-astat-1985} among all detection algorithms that use the proposed summary statistic, which is the maximal coherence of the sample correlation matrix.
+We have also provided mis-specification analysis of the proposed procedure when the pre-change or post-change distributions are unknown.
+Future work will include extensions to local summary statistics and experiments with QCD for sequential dependency testing in high dimension.